Don Shave's Ancestral Family Tree

 Marriageabout 1873He and Lemby Walbridge were married about 1873.

-Deathafter 1873He died The cause of his death (at the presumed age of 20) in the year of 1873 is not known after 1873 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1873He died The cause of his death (at the presumed age of 20) in the year of 1873 is not known after 1873 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent

 Person Source(Husband) Sellick, of Lemby, had person sources.1